Ahmadjerj/galaxy-fit3-parser/README.md

 - Font bindings (name, point size, family)
 - Glyph groups (locale-aware string tables)
 - Full widget tree per style (type, position, size, seq binding, colors, frame counts, etc.)

 ---

-## Note

-⚠️ **AI-assisted development**: This parser was developed with the assistance of AI tools (Claude code and some OpenCode).

-🔬 **Alpha quality**: The parser is still in early development and may contain bugs.

-🔧 **Hardcoded elements**: Some values are currently hardcoded and may not work for all watchface variants and a lot of the watchfaces features are guessed because I am not the best type of developer.

----